pauleveritt/42-workshop/README.md

 - This project has a `fortytwo` package that can be imported

-- Each playlist step has a subdir with a number, which can also be imported
+- Each playlist step has a module with a number plus description as filename

-- Open the `__init__.py` for the step, read the comments at the top, follow along
+- Open the module for the step, read the docstring at the top, follow along

+- This module can be run by clicking the green gutter play button beside the "run block" at the bottom